 Rollover contract – If you haven’t arranged a new deal when your contract comes to an end, your supplier will put you on a rollover contract.
 You’ll automatically be signed up for another year, and the rates you’ll be charged will usually be among the supplier’s most expensive.
 This is a place you don’t want to be.

 It doesn’t matter how big your business is - the best way to save on your business energy bills is to get onto a fixed-term deal.
 This is a quick way to reduce your business’s overheads.

-If you’re currently on a deal that you’re not happy with, or you think you’re paying too much for your gas and electricity, compare prices online with us or give the MoneySuperMarket business energy experts a call on 0800 088 6986.
+If you’re currently on a deal that you’re not happy with, or you think you’re paying too much for your gas and electricity, compare prices online with Bionic - MoneySuperMarekt's business energy switching partner - or give their business energy experts a call on 0800 088 6986.

 How to switch to a multi-site energy contract

-Comparing business energy quotes and going back and forth between suppliers can be very time consuming, but handing the price comparison duties over to us means we can save you time by comparing the best deals tariff currently on the market to make sure you’re getting the very best deal you can.
-It’s our mission to reduce the cost and stress of energy for your business.
+Comparing business energy quotes and going back and forth between suppliers can be very time consuming.
+MoneySuperMarket partnered with Bionic to take the time and hassle out of business energy comparison.
+By handing the price comparison duties over to Bionic means they can save you time by comparing the best deals tariff currently on the market to make sure you’re getting the very best deal you can.

-All you need to do is give us a call - our experts will talk through your energy usage needs before searching the market, then show you the best deals, and advise on a tariff that suits you.
+All you need to do is give Bionic a call - one of their experts will talk through your energy usage needs before searching the market, then show you the best deals, and advise on a tariff that suits you.